tholcom2/docs/en-us/sc/white-paper.md

 ## 1. Preface

-Smart contracts refer to any computer program which can automatically execute the terms of its preprogrammed contract.
-The idea of smart contract was first proposed by the cryptographer Nick Szabo in 1994, making it as old as the Internet itself.
+A smart contract refers to any computer program that can automatically execute the terms of its preprogrammed contract.
+The concept of the smart contract was first proposed by the cryptographer Nick Szabo in 1994, making it as old as the Internet itself.
 Due to the lack of a reliable execution environment, smart contracts have not been widely used.

-In 2008, a man under the name of Satoshi Nakamoto released Bitcoin, and outlined the foundational concepts of a blockchain.
+In 2008, a man under the name of Satoshi Nakamoto released Bitcoin and outlined the foundational concepts of a blockchain.
 Within the Bitcoin blockchain, Nakamoto uses a set of scripting languages to help users gain more flexbility in controlling their personal accounts and the transfer process, which eventually became the embryonic form of a chain-based, smart contract system.

-In 2014, a teenager called Vitalik Buterin released Ethereum, which provides a chain-based, Turing-complete, smart contract system that can be used to create a variety of decentralized blockchain applications.
+In 2014, a teenager by the name of Vitalik Buterin released Ethereum, which provides a chain-based, Turing-complete, smart contract system that can be used to create a variety of decentralized blockchain applications.

-NEO blockchain is a digital asset and application platform, which provides a new smart contract system, NeoContract.
-At the core of the Neo platform, the network provides multiples functions such as digital asset capabilities, NeoAsset, and digital identity, NeoID, allowing users to easily engage in digital businesses, and are no longer limited to just the issuance of native tokens on the blockchain.
+NEO blockchain is a digital asset and application platform, which provides a new smart contract system called NeoContract.
+At the core of the Neo platform, the network provides multiples functions fo digital asset capabilities, NeoAsset, and digital identity, NeoID, allowing users to easily engage in digital businesses, and are no longer limited to just the issuance of native tokens on the blockchain.

 This article will introduce featues of Neo Contract and explore non-technical details.
 Please refer to the technical documentation for technical details: Docs.antshares.org.